 Financial assets are classified and measured based on the business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 IFRS 9 contains three primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("FVTOCI") and fair value through profit or loss ("FVTPL").
+The Company derecognizes financial assets only when the contractual rights to cash flows from the financial assets expire, or when it transfers the financial assets and substantially all of the associated risks and rewards of ownership to another entity.

 Financial instruments are initially recognized at fair value.
 Transaction costs related to financial instruments are included in the initial recognition of financial instruments classified and measured at amortized cost and FVTOCI.
 For financial instruments classified and measured at FVTPL, transaction costs are expensed in profit or loss in the period in which they are incurred.